DV

 What is the difference between DGRO and DGRW?

-DGRO (iShares Core Dividend Growth ETF) tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket strategy, while DGRW (WisdomTree U.S. Quality Dividend Growth Fund) tracks Basket (WisdomTree U.S. Dividend Growth Fund stocks) with a basket approach.
-They are issued by BlackRock and WisdomTree respectively.
+DGRO (iShares Core Dividend Growth ETF) tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket approach, while DGRW (WisdomTree U.S. Quality Dividend Growth Fund) tracks Basket (WisdomTree U.S. Dividend Growth Fund stocks) with a basket approach.
+They are issued by iShares and WisdomTree respectively.

 Can I hold both DGRO and DGRW?